jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

   - The `equals` matcher will check for string equality and give special errors if they are different, but it will also properly match lists and maps, for example. _Show example._
   - The `contains` matcher works on strings (`expect('Hello world', contains('world'))`) but also lists (`expect([1, 2, 3], contains(2))`) and other iterables.

+### WidgetTester

+- A mechanism to run tests on widgets.
+- Can create a widget tree and allows you to programmatically interact with it.
+- Most common method is `tester.pumpWidget(widget)`
+- "Pumping" means rendering a frame of the widget tree.
+- Will be explained in more detail in the next section.
+- You can also retrieve an instance of a widget and do assertions on it.
+  - `tester.widget(find.byType(MaterialApp))`

 ### Finders

 - Finders are a way to find widgets in the widget tree.